 Eliminate the plastic wrap!
-If you feel the need to wrap your produce or food items, go for Cotton Muslin Cloth Wraps or Beeswax Wraps butter, cake, and other already cooked, dry items can be best wrapped in Beeswax paper.
+If you feel the need to wrap your produce or food items, go for Cotton Muslin Cloth Wraps or Beeswax Wraps for butter, cake, and other already cooked, dry items that can be best wrapped in Beeswax paper.

 Tip: Beeswax wrap is reusable and biodegradable, The Beewax wrap sticks to surfaces when pressed with the warmth of your hands.
 The wrap protects food from the external environment while at the same time allows food to breathe.
-Hot and warm foods should be bought to room temperature before being wrapped in Wrap
+Hot and warm foods should be brought to room temperature before being wrapped in Wrap

-3.know what needs to refrigerate?
+3.Know what needs to refrigerate?